 Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

-Fixed-Price vs. Cost-Plus: Choosing the Right Structure for Your Build
+Fixed-Price vs. Cost-Plus: Which Contract Structure Is Right for Your Build?

 The most fundamental choice in any custom home contract is how the builder gets paid.
 In the Lake Wylie, SC market, you will encounter two primary structures: fixed-price (also called lump-sum) and cost-plus.
 Each has legitimate use cases, and neither is inherently superior — but you need to understand the implications before you sign.